ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 to "Interactive" may lead the transport system to disable the Nagle algorithm for a connection, while setting the "Timeliness" to "Background" may lead it to setting the DSCP value to "scavenger".
-If the "Size to be Sent" Intent is set on individual Content, it may influence path selection, e.g., when the TAPS system schedules big Content over an interface with higher bandwidth, and small Content over an interface with lower latency.
+If the "Size to be Sent" Intent is set on an individual Message, it may influence path selection.

 Specifying Application Intents is not mandatory.
 An application can specify any combination of Application Intents.